PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 In general, services that run via the PlanQK platform, require two, possibly empty, fields as input.
 These fields are `"data"` and  `"params"` (if you have worked with the user code template, you should have seen these already (hopefully!)).
-The field `"data"` should include all the necessary.. well.. data, that is necessary for the problem at hand, e.g. a QUBO, a dictionary of coefficients from a Hamiltonian or a number to be factorized (think big!).
+The field `"data"` should include all the data required for the problem at hand, e.g. a QUBO, a dictionary of coefficients from a Hamiltonian or a number to be factorized (think big!).
 The `params` field should contain additional (meta-)information such as the number of qubits, the number of variational layers for a circuit or the name of the backend.
+Note, the data or param size must not exceed 1 MB.

 **Important:**
 The input of this step are the components of the `"data"` field of the implementation.